Surgical Education and Training Program in Neurosurgery

 Specialist training as a neurosurgeon

-The Australian and New Zealand primary postgraduate qualification required to practice as an independent specialist neurosurgeon in the respective countries is the Fellowship of the Royal Australasian College of Surgeons (FRACS) in Neurosurgery.
-The Royal Australasian College of Surgeons (the RACS) is the body accredited and authorised to conduct surgical education and training in Australia and New Zealand.
-The Surgical Education and Training Program in Neurosurgery (the Training Program) is the accredited training program to obtain the FRACS and operates in Australia, New Zealand and Singapore.
+The Australian and Aotearoa New Zealand primary postgraduate qualification required to practice as an independent specialist neurosurgeon in the respective countries is the Fellowship of the Royal Australasian College of Surgeons (FRACS) in Neurosurgery.
+The Royal Australasian College of Surgeons (RACS) is the body accredited and authorised to conduct surgical education and training in Australia and Aotearoa New Zealand.
+The Surgical Education and Training Program in Neurosurgery (SET Program) is the accredited training program to obtain the FRACS and operates in Australia and Aotearoa New Zealand.

-The administration and management of the Training Program is delegated to the Neurosurgical Society of Australasia (the NSA) as an agent of the RACS.
-The Board of Neurosurgery (the Board) has dual reporting roles and represents both the RACS and the NSA on all matters relating to the Training Program (information on the governance is available here).
+The administration and management of the SET Program is delegated to the Neurosurgical Society of Australasia (NSA) as an agent of the RACS.
+The Board of Neurosurgery (Board) has dual reporting roles and represents both the RACS and the NSA on all matters relating to the Training Program (information on the governance is available here).

 Training Program overview

-The overall objective of the Training Program is to
+The overall objective of the SET Program is to

 produce competent independent specialist neurosurgeons with the